 (1 point) The Interconnection Customer has applied for the necessary governmental permit or authorization for the construction.

+The Project’s Land Acquisition Status (All allocation Groups A – D)

-(3 points) The Interconnection Customer can demonstrate a present legal right to begin construction of the Generating Facility on one hundred percent (100%) of the real property footprint necessary for the entire Generating facility.
+(7 points) The Interconnection Customer can demonstrate a present legal right to begin construction of the Generating Facility on one hundred percent (100%) of the real property footprint necessary for the entire Generating facility.

-(2 points) The Interconnection Customer can demonstrate Site Exclusivity.
-(0 points) The Interconnection Customer
+(3 points) The Interconnection Customer can demonstrate Site Exclusivity.
+This criterion will only be available to Interconnection Customers in Queue Cluster 14 and earlier clusters.

+(0 points) The Interconnection Customer is in Queue Cluster 15 or later and can demonstrate Site Exclusivity

 Commercial readiness considerations (All allocation Groups A – D)